DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 This is straightforward to do, in just two line

-In the swap function add,
+In the swap function add

 ```tsx
 // Make the swap now